 Our current research objectives are improving TB diagnosis, treatment and prevention by carrying out clinical trials of new diagnostic tests, therapeutic approaches and vaccines.
 We also aim to understand the mechanisms by which both host and pathogen influence disease severity, treatment responses and outcomes using human macrophage models and omics technologies.

-We focus on six research areas:
+We focus on four research areas:

-The team works in our laboratories at OUCRU (clinical lab, BSL2 and BSL3 labs).
-They are responsible for running all the microbiological lab tests (diagnosis tests, drug-susceptible and tolerance testing) required by all studies and managing many types of samples.
+Bacterial lab team members include lab technicians, research assistants and PhD/post-doc scientists.
+The team works in our laboratories at OUCRU (clinical lab, Bio-Safety Level 2 and Level 3 labs).
+They are responsible for running all the microbiological lab tests (diagnosis tests, drug-susceptible and tolerance testing) required by all studies and managing many types of clinical samples.
 Some of these tests are routine TB tests; some are novel tests which are still in the development and research stage.

 Thuong NTT, Heemskerk D, Tram TTB, et al. Leukotriene A4 Hydrolase Genotype and HIV Infection Influence Intracerebral Inflammation and Survival From Tuberculous Meningitis.
 J Infect Dis.
 2017;215(7):1020-1028. https://pubmed.ncbi.nlm.nih.gov/28419368/